 I’m an affiliate.
 I hope you love the products I recommend!
 Just so you know, I may collect a share of sales or other compensation from the links on this page.
 Thank you if you use my links, I really appreciate it!

-After grinding and brewing the roasted beans, the heart of the tasting follows, the cup tasting.
-At this point it would go too far to describe this process in detail, as it is practiced in the professional field.
+After grinding and brewing the roasted beans, the heart of the tasting follows the cup tasting.
+At this point, it would go too far to describe this process in detail, as it is practised in the professional field.
 Since it is more important to us that you can carry out such a cup tasting yourself at home without major effort to evaluate our coffees, we will give you a simplified form of the procedure

 Simple coffee tasting

-With the simplified tasting recommended by us, it is not a question of getting lost in details that are difficult to perceive, but to try to find out the striking, dominant characteristics of a coffee and to compare your normally prepared coffee with them.
+With the simplified tasting recommended by us, it is not a question of getting lost in details that are difficult to perceive but to find out the striking, dominant characteristics of a coffee and compare your normally prepared coffee with them.

 Differences to professional tasting

-The difference compared to professional tasting is that on the one hand you do not compare several cups of the same coffee with one another to find any defects in one or the other cup, and on the other hand you do not rate green coffee, but a ready-roasted coffee which you have no influence on the roasting process, and which has significantly less acid (if it is a well roasted coffee) than the pure tasting coffee.
-But ultimately that doesn’t matter, because the goal for you is to evaluate the coffee you have bought in the shop or from a roaster and to optimize the preparation if necessary.
-From a methodological point of view, these are the only differences from professional tasting. the rest of the process is exactly the same.
+The difference compared to professional tasting is that on the one hand, you do not compare several cups of the same coffee with one another to find any defects in one or the other cup.
+On the other hand, you do not rate green coffee, but a ready-roasted coffee which you have no influence on the roasting process, and which has significantly less acid (if it is a well-roasted coffee) than the pure-tasting coffee.
+Ultimately, that doesn’t matter because the goal for you is to evaluate the coffee you have bought in the shop or from a roaster and optimize the preparation if necessary.
+From a methodological point of view, these are the only differences from the professional tasting.
+The rest of the process is the same.

 The scent of the powder